Crytilis/WinFormAnimation_NET5/README.md

 ## License
 The MIT License (MIT)

 Copyright (c) 2019 Soroush Falahati
-Copyright (c) 2021 Jason Thompson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal